Riordan-DC/GlueAddon/README.md

-# Riordan's Destruction Addon
+# Destruction Addon for Godot 4

-Author: Riordan (Upakai) <br>
+Destruction is a Godot 4.x addon for simulated pre-fractured structural destruction.
+This branch only works with Godot >= 4.2, earlier versions may not work. <br>

+### Features:
+* Uses GDExtension and C++ to support ~300 node structures
+* Anchor points
+* Small readable codebase
+* Tested with Jolt physics and Godot's physics. <br>

+(feed me pls) <br>
 [Twitter](https://twitter.com/RiordanCallil) <br>
 [Ko-Fi](https://ko-fi.com/upakai)

-This is a Godot 4.x addon for simulated pre-fractured structural destruction. <br>
-This branch only works with Godot >= 4.2, earlier versions may not work. <br>
-Tested with Jolt physics and Godot's physics. <br>
 <br>
 <br>
 I made this short video to explain the inspiration for this addon and how it was made.
 If you want to know more, read the code, it is quite a small codebase.